GiovaneIwamoto/discord-monitor-bot/README.md

 - **Webhook Notifications**

-  Using the axios library, the bot can send notifications to a specific Discord channel via webhooks.
+  Bot send notifications to a specific Discord channel via webhooks.
 Notifications can be configured to be sent at regular intervals or when certain price criteria are met.

 - **Task Scheduling**